scriptotek/alma-slipsomat/README.md

   `/opt/homebrew-cask/Caskroom/firefox/38.0.5/Firefox.app/Contents/MacOS/firefox-bin`
   * Example on Windows: `C:\Program Files (x86)\Mozilla Firefox\firefox.exe`

+## Debugging

+If you have `inquirer` installed (does not work on Windows), slipsomat will give you some options for starting a debug session if the script crashes.

 ## Getting started

 The `slipsomat` command will give you an interactive shell where you can type various